YanWittmann/media-gallery/README.md

 - preloading of 2 images
 - add file information to large display of image and open in file explorer
 - add more image and video formats
-- "jump to date and directory" should disable loading of pages until the date is reached
-- "jump to date and directory" should not try to scroll for a fixed amount of time, but rather until the date is reached